TND/django-files-widget/README.md

 Django AJAX form widgets and model fields for multiple files/images upload with progress bar

-__This is currently a pre-alpha release.
-Not all functionality is there, only `ImageField` and `ImagesField` have been implemented.
-There is currently no error handling built in at all.__
+__This is currently an alpha release.
+Not all functionality is there, only `ImageField` and `ImagesField` have been implemented and there is not yet enough error handling.__

 Features
 --------